-- In the decision calling upon the electorate to vote, the Ministry of Interior specifies the number of members for each municipal council.
-It also specifies the number of members representing each municipality if the municipality encompasses two or more municipalities, based on the number of residents of each municipality.
-Candidates shall run for the elections based on these allocated numbers.
-12 - The Minister of Interior may decide to hold the elections for all municipalities on the same day or to set separate days for each municipality or for a certain group of municipalities.
-13 - During its first session, the municipal council elects by absolute majority and from among its members a president and a vicepresident by secret ballot.
+- In the decision calling upon the electorate to vote, the Ministry of also specifies the number of members representing each municipality the number of residents of each municipality.
+Candidates shall run for the elections based on these allocated numbers. - The Minister of Interior may decide to hold the elections for all municipalities on the same day or to set separate days for each municipality or for a certain group of municipalities. - During its first session, the municipal council elects by absolute majority and from among its members a president and a vicepresident by secret ballot.
 The president and a vice-president shall serve for the entire term of the municipal council.
-The governor or the kaymakam determine the time and place of this session, which shall be held within one month after the election result are announced.
-14 - The candidate who receives the highest number of votes shall win.
-In the event of a tie, the older candidate shall win, and if the tied candidates are of the same age, a draw shall be organized by the registration committee to determine the winner. - Appeals related to the preparations for municipal and mukhtar elections are submitted to the State Council. - · Appeals related to the integrity of the municipal and mukhtar elections are submitted to the State Council within a period of fifteen days following the announcement of the election results.
-15
+The governor or the kaymakam determine the time and place of this session, which shall be held within one month after the election result are announced. - The candidate who receives the highest number of votes shall win.
+In the event of a tie, the older candidate shall win, and if the tied candidates are of the same age, a draw shall be organized by the registration committee to determine the winner. - Appeals related to the preparations for municipal and mukhtar elections are submitted to the State Council. - Appeals related to the integrity of the municipal and mukhtar elections are submitted to the State Council within a period of fifteen days following the announcement of the election results.